-Benchmarks provides input on policies and programs to state agencies including DHHS, DPT, and DJJDP.
-Benchmarks is a proactive partner and facilitates regular face to face meetings with DSS, DMH, DMA, DHSR, DPI, DJJDP and ValueOptions in order to ensure the development and fiscal support of programs that improve the outcomes for those in need of behavioral health and human services.
+Benchmarks provides input on policies and programs to state agencies including DHHS.
+Benchmarks is a proactive partner and facilitates regular face to face meetings with DSS, DMH, DMA, DHSR and DPI in order to ensure the development and fiscal support of programs that improve the outcomes for those in need of behavioral health and human services.

 Benchmarks members collaborate through a number or “member workgroups”.
-Workgroups include teams focused on child welfare, juvenile justice, mental health, foster care, community based services, and quality practices.
+Workgroups include teams focused on child welfare, mental health, intellectual/developmental disabilities, substance use and community based services, and quality practices.
 Members can join groups and network statewide for information and problem-solving with fellow members and the state.
-Listservs generate exchange of ideas and provide a venue for questions and answers.
-For more information on workgroup, go to Get Involved.

-Benchmarks members have ongoing opportunities to meet with DHHS, DJJDP, and DMA through active workgroups.
-Members also participate in collaborative CABHA meetings with the NC Council of Community Programs.
+Benchmarks members have ongoing opportunities to meet with DHHS, DMH, and DMA through active workgroups.
 Benchmarks staff and members collaborate with national, state and local organizations through a breadth of relationships and dialogue with experts from fellow nationally accredited members who share a commitment to best practices.

 Members receive regular email updates regarding state fiscal and policy issues, feedback from the Rules Commission regarding proposed changes, and issues discussed in the Legislative Oversight Committee (LOC) meetings.